snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 ## Success Skill #4: What Every Successful Person Needs to Know About Sales, and How to Teach Yourself

 Ellsberg spends the majority of this chapter writing about how sales isn't taught in university and how this is a detriment to students.
-He finally get's around to saying, "[n]o single skill you could possibly learn correlates more directly with your real-world success than learning sales," and recommends reading [_SPIN Selling_ by Neil Rackham](http://amzn.com/0070511136?tag=bnomics-20).
+He finally gets around to saying, "[n]o single skill you could possibly learn correlates more directly with your real-world success than learning sales," and recommends reading [_SPIN Selling_ by Neil Rackham](http://amzn.com/0070511136?tag=bnomics-20).

 ## Success Skill #5: How to Invest for Success